 Political scientist Sean Yom has developed an innovative research approach for comparative area studies.
 The GIGA has granted him an award in recognition of this work.

-André Bank (CAS Awards Coordinator), awardee Sean Yom, and Patrick Köllner (Director of the GIGA Institute of Asian Studies) © Frank Eberhard
+André Bank (CAS Awards Coordinator), awardee Sean Yom, and Patrick Köllner (Director of the GIGA Institute for Asian Studies) © Frank Eberhard

 Prof. Sean Yom of Temple University in Philadelphia has won the GIGA Comparative Area Studies (CAS) Award for 2016.
 Today’s awards ceremony, held at the GIGA, honoured his innovative “inductive iteration” approach, which was presented last year in the article “From Methodology to Practice: Inductive Iteration in Comparative Research“ in the journal Comparative Political Studies.
 This approach makes it possible to repeatedly question, test, and adapt scientific hypotheses and methods over the course of a research process.